• Solidity interview question: external call risks — how do you structure the answer (reentrancy, revert/DoS, gas griefing, try/catch)?

 @SmartContractGuru

-In my last Solidity developer interview, I got asked: “What are the risks of using external calls in smart contracts, and how do you mitigate them?”
+In my last Solidity developer interview, I got asked something like: “What are the risks of making an external call in a smart contract, and how would you mitigate them?”

 6